Real-Time Location Tracking, Security Alerts, Workflow Information, and Environmental Monitoring Along with an Unprecedented Visitor Experience

 Why Cisco: Maximize Investment

 Cisco is the leader in healthcare connectivity and a catalyst in transforming healthcare based on its industry innovation, participation, open standards, and collaboration.
-The Cisco Context-Aware Healthcare solution uses the existing Cisco Unified Access Network to provide hospitals with up-to-date visibility to internal resources and provide an unprecedented visitor experience.
-It lowers the total cost of ownership of the solution by maximizing current infrastructure investments.
+The IoE - Location Aware Solutions for Healthcare solution uses the existing Cisco Unified Access Network to provide hospitals with up-to-date visibility to internal resources and provide an unprecedented visitor experience.
+It helps lower the total cost of ownership of the solution by maximizing current infrastructure investments.

 The unique Cisco AssureWave program focuses on satisfying customer quality requirements in critical markets in the wireless space.
 This program expands on the product testing done by Cisco’s development teams and consists of large testing labs that replicate common wireless architectures and test select code releases and feature sets exclusively on the Cisco wireless controller platforms.